med-air/FL-COVID/README.md

 ## Source code
 The provided demo data and source code enables training and testing of our federated deep learning method for abnormalities detection in COVID-19 lung CT.

 A model trained on a set of 60 annotated CT scans obtained from multiple clinical sites was also availble.
 This model has been validated on an internal set of 15 CT scans, and on three external set of 55 CT scans in total.
+Our pretrained model and demo data are available at (https://drive.google.com/drive/folders/1GVJqLzbjRCeSu4tHEzO7D2HvyzZvHJRR?usp=sharing).

 ## Installation